 - 1. At least some of your pension and/or annuity income must be taxed at the federal level; - 2.
 You must have reached "full retirement age" based on Social Security Administration rules; and - 3.
-Your federal adjusted gross income must be below a certain amount.
-The amount is subject to an annual adjustment for inflation.
-(For the 2021 tax year, the limit is \$87,200 if the filing status on your Rhode Island return is single or head of household; \$87,225 if your filing status is married filing separately; \$109,050 if your filing status is married filing jointly or qualifying widow or qualifying widower.)
+Your federal AGI must be below a certain amount.
+The amount is subject to an annual adjustment for inflation. - For the 2022 tax year, the limit is \$95,800 if the filing status on your Rhode Island return is single, head of household, or married filing separately; \$119,750 if your filing status is married filing jointly or qualifying widow or qualifying widower.

 Benjamin, 65, is single.
-For 2021, he has \$50,000 in federal adjusted gross income, which is made up of the following:
+For 2022, he has \$50,000 in federal AGI, which is made up of the following: